 Arizona Kayak Registration Laws

-The quick answer is no. Non-motorized vessels are exempted from Arizona boating registration requirements.
+Does a kayak need to be registered in Arizona?
+The quick answer is no. Arizona doesn’t require you to register self-propelled vessel.
+Non-motorized vessels are exempted from Arizona boating registration requirements.

 Arizona Kayaking Education Laws